This post is also available in: हिन्दी (Hindi)

 The hormonal change causes mood swings, fatigue, and cyclic pain.

-Deficiencies of certain vitamins and minerals may cause a worsening of the symptoms.
+Deficiencies of certain vitamins and minerals may cause a worsening of the Symptoms of Premenstrual syndrome (PMS).

 |Emotional and Behavioural||Physical|